antimof/UxPlay/README.txt

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

-**-vsync \[x\]** (In Mirror mode:) this option uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds (*x* = "20.5" means 0.0205 seconds delay: positive or negative delays less than a second are allowed.)
+**-vsync \[x\]** (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds (*x* = "20.5" means 0.0205 seconds delay: positive or negative delays less than a second are allowed.)
 It is needed on low-power systems such as Raspberry Pi without hardware video decoding.

-Standard desktop systems seem to work well without this (streaming without use of timestamps was the only behavior prior to UxPlay 1.63), but you may wish to use it there too.
-(It may become the default in future releases.)
+**-vsync no** (In Mirror mode:) this switches off timestamp-based audio-video synchronization, restoring the default behavior prior to UxPlay-1.64.
+Standard desktop systems seem to work well without use of
+timestamps: this mode is appropriate for "live streaming" such as using UxPlay as a second monitor for a mac computer, or monitoring a webcam;
+with it, no video frames are dropped.

 **-async \[x\]** (In Audio-Only (ALAC) mode:) this option uses timestamps to synchronize audio on the server with video on the client,